 Advanced Memory Technology

-Advanced memory technologies are very much expected to explosively evolve SoC devices and digital information technologies toward ‘‘high speed, low power, high density, broadband and mobile.’’
-Papers are solicited in the area of all advanced volatile or nonvolatile memory devices, such as DRAM, flash (including SONOS and nanocrystal devices), FeRAM, MRAM, phase change RAM, resistance RAM, one time programming memory, 3-D memory, organic memory, probing memory and others.
-Topics include cell device physics and characterization, process integration and materials, tunneling dielectrics, ferroelectric and ferromagnetic materials, reliability, failure analysis, quality assurance and testing, modeling and simulation, process control and yield enhancement, integrated circuits, new concept memories, and new applications and systems (solid state disks, memory cards, programmable logic, etc.).
+Advanced memory technologies are very much expected to explosively evolve SoC devices and digital information technologies toward "high speed, low power, high density, broadband and mobile."
+Papers are solicited in the area of all advanced volatile and nonvolatile memory devices, such as DRAM, flash (including SONOS and nanocrystal devices), FeRAM, MRAM, phase change RAM, resistance RAM (resistive memories of transition metal oxide or perovskite oxide, ion-plug memory, and conductive bridge memory, etc.), one time programming memory, 3-D memory, organic memory, probing memory and others.
+Topics include memory-cell-device physics, performance improvement and characterization, process integration and materials, tunneling dielectrics, ferroelectric and ferromagnetic materials, reliability, failure analysis, quality assurance and testing, modeling and simulation, process control and yield enhancement, integrated circuits, new concept memories, and new applications and systems (solid state disks, memory cards, programmable logic, etc.).

 Advanced Circuits and Systems